Data-driven systems and health inequalities: COVID-19 and beyond

 Data-driven technologies and the systems within which they operate have increasingly become a central part of the health infrastructure – a trend accelerated by the pandemic.
 Tools, such as symptom tracking and digital contact tracing apps, are being mobilised at pace and their use during the pandemic may well become the norm for the future.

-There is a risk that they are exacerbating health inequalities, but also there is great potential for them to shed light on and address inequalities when designed well.
+There is a risk that they inadvertently exacerbate health inequalities, but also there is great potential for them to shed light on and address inequalities when designed well.

 The partnership between the Ada Lovelace Institute and the Health Foundation will explore how the accelerated adoption of data-driven technologies and systems during the pandemic may have affected inequalities.
 Together we will generate an evidence base around the interaction between these technologies and health outcomes, building a shared understanding of the actions needed to reduce health inequalities and improve people’s health.